tomassirio/database-scanner-ataccama/README.md

  ~~- Make the response entities to throw a 400 or 500 when the params are not ok~~

- - Insert a logger on the different services to retrieve info while scanning
+ ~~- Insert a logger on the different services to retrieve info while scanning~~

  - Make Tests